 School / Justice Partnership

-The agreement was signed on July 17, 2018, in preparation for the 2018-2019 school year.
+Macon-Bibb County partners signed the first School-Justice Partnership in the Macon Judicial Circuit on July 17, 2018, in preparation for the 2018-2019 school year.

 In the partnership’s first year, 207 Bibb County students who otherwise would have been arrested for low-level misdemeanors (such as affray, criminal trespass, and possession of tobacco) were instead either issued a written warning or referred to counseling, community programs or other treatment.
 Only 10 committed a second Focused Act before the end of the school year.